mjlikre/nicaSource_test/README.md

 This repository is to contain the test requirements by NicaSource's technical test for Node.js developer.

 # important
-clone the repo and then add in a .env file (for development purposes), with the following variables:
+clone the repo, cd into the root folder, and install all node packages bu running npm install in the terminal, and then add in a .env file (for development purposes) in the root folder, with the following variables:

-SECRET_KEY = "whateverStringThatYouWant" (yes, all caps for the variable name please)
+- SECRET_KEY = whateverStringThatYouWant

-REFRESH_TOKEN_SECRET = "whateverStringThatYouWant" (yes, all caps for the variable name please)
+- RAPID_API_KEY = yourRapidApiKey

-to run the backend, run: node index.js, or if you have nodemon, use nodemon would be best (personal favorite, nothing to do with the server itself)
+to run the server, run: node index.js, or if you have nodemon, use nodemon would be best (personal favorite, nothing to do with the server itself)

 # Testing with postman